evanx/certserver/README.md

 ## certserver

-This is a Node.js microservice to enroll, revoke and verify certs.
-Certs are stored in Redis.
+<b>This is a Node.js microservice to enroll, revoke and verify certs.
+Certs are stored in Redis.</b>

 On 15 March 2015, work commenced on this project, but it is currently incomplete.